TheFocusedCoder/api-agent/README.md

 For more information on using Dev Containers, refer to the [official documentation](https://code.visualstudio.com/docs/devcontainers/containers).

-## Installation
+### Run API Agent Locally
+⚠️ **Warning**: API-Agent has access to the file system and can perform remote code execution.
+It is strongly recommended to run it in a sandboxed environment or in a container.

-1. Clone the repository:
+1. Clone the repository
     ```
     git clone https://github.com/tfcbot/api-agent.git
     cd api-agent
     ```
+2. Install dependencies listed in devcontainer.json.

+## Start the API Agent

-2. Install dependencies using Poetry:
+1. Install dependencies using Poetry:
     ```
     poetry install
     ```

-3. Set up your ANTHROPIC API key:
+2. Set up your ANTHROPIC API key:
     ```
     export ANTHROPIC_API_KEY=<your-api-key>
     ```

-## Run the agent
+3. Run the agent
-1. Follow the prompts to describe the API you want to build.
-The AI will guide you through the process and generate the necessary code.
+    ```
     python apiagent.py
+    ```
+The agent will start and prompt you for the API you want to build.
+Follow the prompts to describe the API you want to build.
+The Agent will guide you through the process and generate the necessary code.

 ## Prompt Best Practices

 When describing your API requirements:
 - Be specific about the endpoints you want
-- Provide hints about implementation details
+- Provide hints about implementation details such as libraries to use and steps to take
 - Refer to the example prompts in the `example-prompts` directory for guidance